neuropoly/data-management/internal-server.md

 ### Permissions

-You can grant others permissions to your repositories by :
+You can grant others permissions to your repositories by:

 ```
 TODO